 Can I bring my dog or other pet to the park?

-Not into Muir Woods itself.
-The park is very small and can get very crowded.
-We need to protect the wildlife, the other visitors, and your pet.
-However, pets on leash are permitted in some nearby areas, such as Muir Beach, the Coastal Trail, and some trails in the Marin Headlands.
-Click here for a trail map for more information.
+No, to protect the wildlife, the other visitors, and your pet.
+However, pets are permitted in some nearby areas, such as Muir Beach, the Coastal Trail, and some trails in the Marin Headlands, Marin Municipal Water District lands and Marin County lands

 Can I picnic in the park?

-Unfortunately, no. The park is simply too small a space for so many people to enjoy picnicking without impacting the very forest which they are here to visit.
-Picnicking also leads to a higher level of litter and human food in the park, which is harmful to wildlife.
+No, the park is simply too small a space for so many people to enjoy picnicking without impacting the very forest which they are here to visit.
 However, there are several picnic areas nearby, including Muir Beach, Muir Beach Overlook, and Bootjack Picnic Area.

 Food and hot beverages are also available in our café, operated by our park concessionaire, Muir Woods Trading Company.
 Call (415) 388-7059 for more information.